CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 It'll take ~3 minutes until the VM is provisioned and ready to use.

-Once it is running, the UI will already give us a links to `Jupyter` and `JupyterHub`.
-To keep things simple, we'll use `Jupyter` throughout this bootcamp, but if you feel adventurous, use `JupyerHub`.
+Once it is running, the UI will already give us a links to `Jupyter` and `JupyterLab`.
+To keep things simple, we'll use `Jupyter` throughout this bootcamp, but if you feel adventurous, use `JupyerLab`.

 ![alt text](../images/01-notebook_vm_ready.png "Our Notebook VM is running")